 Allen joined Watsi on September 25th, 2016.
-Five years ago, Allen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Allen's most recent donation traveled 8,300 miles to support Saroh, a strong 17-year-old girl from Burma, to fund heart surgery.
+16 other people also joined Watsi on that day!
+Allen's most recent donation traveled 8,500 miles to support Mary, a small-scale farmer from Kenya, to fund a total abdominal hysterectomy.

 Saroh is a 17-year-old girl who lives with her parents, two younger brothers and a younger sister in a village in Burma.
 Her sister and brothers attend school while Saroh has never gone to school due to her health.
 Saroh’s parents are farmers and they grow rice.
 Saroh was around five or six months old, when her mother noticed that when Saroh tried to roll over, her lips, toes and fingers would turn blue.
 Saroh's mother was unable to take Saroh to a clinic or hospital because they did not have enough money to do so.
 When Saroh was 5 years old she would often become tired when playing with her friends.
 Her lips, toes and fingers were also still blue.
 On a recommendation from a family friend, Saroh’s mother brought Saroh to a free clinic where she was referred to a hospital for further investigation.
 Following diagnostics exams, Saroh’s mother was told that Saroh was born with a heart condition.
 In order to get treatment Saroh would have to be transferred to a hospital that was very far.
 Without enough information or money to travel and pay for treatments, Saroh and her mother traveled back to their village.
 Saroh was then treated with traditional medicine which according to Saroh’s mother seemed to stabilize her condition.
 In the middle of 2019, Saroh started to experience back pain.
 She also felt more tired and had difficulty breathing.
 Her mother did not know what to do as they had no money to bring her to a hospital or a clinic.
 Saroh’s mother asked their friends if they knew of a way that Saroh could receive treatment.
 In May 2020, Saroh’s uncle told his friend about Saroh’s condition.
 That friend happened to be a former staff member of our medical partner Burma Children Medical Fund (BCMF) and told Saroh’s uncle about how BCMF could help.
 BCMF agreed to help Saroh access the treatment she needs, and is requesting $1500 to fund her cardiac surgery.
 Now staying at the patient house in Chiang Mai, Saroh is learning how to read and write with the help of BCMF staff who teaches here during her free time while waiting for her treatment.
 Saroh said, “If I feel better, I want to help my mother with household chores.
 In the future, I think I want to go to Bible school and become a missionary.
 I am very thankful to all the donors who are willing to help pay for the cost of my treatment.”